 Site services will include water and sewerage services, electricity, telephones and security.
-The permanent infrastructure will include weighbridges, site offices, an ablution block, a workshop, a guardhouse and the recycling facilities discussed in section 1.3.1 (b).
-Wastewater treatment might be by installation on site of a septic tank.
+The permanent infrastructure will include weighbridges, site offices, an ablution block, a workshop, a guardhouse and the recycling facilities discussed in the Engineering report attached in Appendix C. Wastewater treatment might be by installation on site of a septic tank.
 The entire site will be cordoned off by fencing.
 Eskom are building a haul road with weighbridges adjacent to the site.
 Weighbridges are costly to install and expensive to maintain and it might be prudent to utilise the facilities related to the haul road rather than installing weighbridges at the landfill site.
 However, if this is not a viable option, design considerations will include weighbridge facilities.
 A weather station will be installed on site to monitor rainfall, temperature, wind speed and wind direction.